francescomacri/francescomacri/README.md

 ## About Me

 - 🔭 I’m currently working on my math blog.
-- 🌱 I’m currently learning Discrete Mathematics.
+- 🌱 I’m currently learning the Rocq Prover.
 - ❤️ I love writing code in Python.

 ## 🛠️ Languages and Tools